Keep Planting Perennials in Fall

 Time It Right

 In Zones 6 and 7, the cool-down period starts around the end of September, about six weeks before the first fall frost.
 This is the ideal time to start your fall plants.
 In Zones 3 to 5, you’ll want to plant earlier if you can.
 And of course, Zones 8 to 11 can pretty much plant year-round without a problem.
 (Lucky!)
 Still, you want to get an early start to give roots time to get established.
+Learn how plant zones work and how to find yours.

-Gardening Basics to Picking Up a Bargain
+Pick Up a Bargain

 At the end of the season, you can find big discounts on plants that have passed their peak.
 Most sellers knock down prices fast when their perennials go out of bloom, and lower them even more when the plants start looking down and out.
 Expect to find perennials at 50 percent or even 75 percent off.
 Keep in mind that the longer you wait for deals, the smaller the selection and the less time you have to get plants established.

 You know that section in the bargain area that’s super cheap, and it’s not hard to tell why?
 I call it death row, and it’s actually where I head first in hopes of finding a steal.
 The plants often look pitiful or even near death, but some are still worth a shot.
 If it’s wilted, generally sad looking or has yellowing or dying foliage, but the right price, grab it—as long as there’s still some green and it’s not diseased.
+Follow these 5 tips for picking healthy plants at the nursery.

-Don’t Fret about Frost
+Don’t Fret about Frost Dates

 Frost might seem like your biggest fall planting challenge, but it’s actually not a huge problem.
 Yes, frost will kill the tops of your new plants, but it won’t affect the root growth.
 The roots will grow until the soil freezes solid, which is often weeks or even months after the first frost hits.
 In temperate regions—everywhere but the far North and the high mountains—soil usually doesn’t freeze until after Thanksgiving.

-Grow the Roots
+Grow Healthy Roots

 In spring the soil is cold, so the roots of newly planted perennials grow slowly.
 In fall the soil is warm, so roots grow faster.
 Since the plants don’t produce flowers, they have more energy for sending vigorous roots into the soil of their new home.
 Do your part by planting new perennials in good soil and watering thoroughly.
 By the time the growing season rolls around again, they’ll be happily settled.